TRIQS/triqs/doc/install.rst

 To this end, we propose two options to the user:

 #.
-You follow the latest master commits for all applications, and be certain to
+You follow the master branch in the git repository of TRIQS and all applications.
+   This will guarantee that you are using the latest stable release including essential bug-fixes.
+Note that new releases might occasionally include changes of the API, which we summarize in a set of release notes.
-   have all the bug fixes and latest functionality, while perhaps having to change some API occasionally.
-Note that we use Continous Integration (jenkins) to ensure that the master always compiles and passes all tests, both for the library and for several public (and private) applications.
+   We use continuous integration (`travis <https://travis-ci.org/TRIQS/triqs/branches>`_ and `jenkins <https://triqs.ipht.cnrs.fr/jenkins/view/TRIQS>`_) to ensure that the master branch always compiles and passes all tests.
+This is checked for both the TRIQS library and several public (and private) applications.

 #.
-You use a version tag, e.g. version 1.3, for all applications, and have a
+You use a version tag, e.g. version 1.4, for TRIQS and all applications.
-   stable version of the code, while not having the latest bug fixes and functionality.
+   This guarantees complete reproducibility, while you might be missing out on the latest features and bug-fixes.

 Prerequisites
 -------------